OfficeDev/office-js-docs-pr/docs/includes/note-requires-shared-runtime.md

 > [!NOTE]
-> This article requires that your Office Add-in is configured to use a [shared Configure your Office Add-in to use a shared runtime](..testing/Configure your Office Add-in to use a shared runtimes.md#shared-Configure your Office Add-in to use a shared runtime).
-For more information, see [Configure your Office Add-in to use a shared Configure your Office Add-in to use a shared runtime](../develop/configure-your-add-in-to-use-a-shared-Configure your Office Add-in to use a shared runtime.md).
+> This article requires that your Office Add-in is configured to use a [shared runtime](..testing/runtimes.md#shared-runtime).
+For more information, see [Configure your Office Add-in to use a shared runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md).